DrkDevil/AMFO-BaseApp-w-Roles/README.md

 };
 ```

+Make note that the app will not run properly until you have setup your firebase app in the console.
+Instructions for that coming soon.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.